satya7289/Compter-Science-Stuffs/git/Readme.md

+## Creating a new branch
+- Move to that branch from where you want to create branch.
+- `git checkout <branch_name>` For moving to specfic branch run .
+-  `git branch <branch_name>` For creating a new branch.
+And move to that branch by run `git checkout <branch_name>`.
+- `git checkout -b <branch_name>` For creating and moving to new branch .
+- A new branch will be created from where these commands are run like if you are in master branch from there you run those command then from master branch a new branch will be created.

 ## Rename a branch
 1. If you are in same branch which you want to rename then run `git branch -m <new_branch_name>`.
 2. If you are in different different branch then run `git branch -m <old_branch_name> <new_branch_name>`.